russross/automata/README.md

     BIGGEST := AB;

-If you want an open ended square at the end of the tape, use:
+If you want an open-ended square at the end of the tape, use:

     tapecontinueright(rightmostsquare);